guhjy/lassoFDRpaper/README.md

-# Estimating false inclusion rates in penalized regression models
+# Marginal false discovery rates for penalized regression models

-This repository contains the code to reproduce the results in [Estimating false inclusion rates in penalized regression models](http://arxiv.org/pdf/1607.05636v1.pdf), by Patrick Breheny.
+This repository contains the code to reproduce the results in [Marginal false discovery rates for penalized regression models](https://arxiv.org/pdf/1607.05636), by Patrick Breheny.
-The `fir` function, which actually calculates the false inclusion rates, is implemented in [`ncvreg`](https://github.com/pbreheny/ncvreg).
+The `mfdr` function, which actually calculates the marginal false discovery rates, is implemented in [`ncvreg`](https://github.com/pbreheny/ncvreg).

 You can install the package via `devtools` using: